 Does this blog post make my butt look big?

 The “Average American” (I’m still trying to find that person!) gains about one and a half pounds of fat a year between ages 25-60.
 Bummer!
-Not only does this lead to a number of health issues—it’s costly, it’s depressing, and it’s definitely not helping our self-esteem.
+Not only does this lead to several health issues—it’s costly, it’s depressing, and it’s not helping our self-esteem.
 If you’re like me, you are searching for ways to laugh your, ummm, your butt off—literally.

 A 15-minute laugh burns 10-40 calories.
 Okay, so that’s not as much as an hour of spinning might get you.
 But how consistently are you spinning?
 Or running?
 Or swimming?
 Or shaking those hips at Zumba?!